LyntonZhou/SWAT-HM-pre-post-processing/README.md

 # SWAT-HM-pre-post-processing
 SWAT-HM model, preprocessing and post-processing, and input–output (I–O)

-Package overview
+1. Package overview

-If you would like to contribute to the code, have any suggestions, want to report errors, and have scientific collaboration, please contact me.
+This package contains to functions:
+1.1 watershed

+2. SWAT-HM input files prepare files types: xxp.dat (point source files),

-6. Visualization
+3. SWAT-HM outpot Visualization
-6.1. watout.dat
-Data for visualization: watout.dat file and observed data Here is a screen shot of the result
-6.2. output.hru
+3.1. outhml.hru
 Data for visualization: TxtInOut files and hru shape file Here is a screen shot of the result
-6.3. output.rch
+3.2. outhml.rch
 Data for visualization: file.cio in the TxtInOut folder, observed data, and output.rch file Here is a screen shot of the result
-6.4. output.sub
+3.3. outhml.sub
 Data for visualization: Subbasin shape file can be found here, TxtInOut files Here is a screen shot of the result.

+If you would like to contribute to the code, have any suggestions, want to report errors, and have scientific collaboration, please contact me.

 参考 https://chrisschuerz.github.io/SWATplusR/index.html
 参考 https://github.com/tamnva/R-SWAT

-后处理功能总结

 主要文件：
 xxp.dat